w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 about them.
 Developers may be interested in joining the [Polkadot Beginners Lounge](https://riot.im/app/#/room/#polkadotnoobs:matrix.org) or [Substrate Technical](https://riot.im/app/#/room/#substrate-technical:matrix.org) to ask their questions.
-As always, keep up to date with Polkadot and Kusamaby following the [social channels](https://wiki.polkadot.network/docs/en/community).
+As always, keep up to date with Polkadot and Kusama by following the [social channels](https://wiki.polkadot.network/docs/en/community).

 Good luck!